k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04_agentic_flow.md

 The LLM is tasked with generating a step-by-step execution plan using several resources:

 1. **Sample Plans:** JSON files (e.g., `Banking_plans.json`) containing pre-built templates showing the LLM how to combine tools to accomplish similar objectives.
 2. **Tools List:** A full list of available Broadway flows, along with descriptions and remarks added to input parameters.
 The LLM uses these descriptions to choose the right tool and determine the required inputs.
-Tools are made discoverable via the `tool_tags` MTable.
+Tools can be also subagents.
 3. **Corporate Procedures:** Documents indexed in the vector repository that define business rules or step-by-step instructions (e.g., verification criteria for credit limit reduction).

-Once the plan is generated, the **`LLMAgentFlow`** executes it step-by-step.
+Once the plan steps are prepared, it executes them step-by-step.

 > Note: It is a best practice to rely on subagents for high-performance needs, as the Planner approach is slower and less predictable due to the required plan generation step.